hedyhli/starcli/README.md

-Note that if you do something like `>1000` not many repos can have more than 1000 and is created within around 200 days, to specify date of creation, use `--date-created`, see below.
+Note that if you do something like `>1000` not many repos can have more than 1000 and is created within around 200 days, to specify date of creation, use `--created`, see below.

 ### Filter by stars daily, weekly or monthly

 Wish to know what's trending this week?!
-You can view the number of stars a repo received today, this week or this month by using the `--date-range` or `-D` option:
+You can view the number of stars a repo received today, this week or this month by using the `--date-range` or `-d` option:

 ```
-starcli -D this-week -L table
+starcli -d this-week -L table
 ```

 This command will also display the number of stars received for each repo this week in the form of a table.